Roasted Butternut Squash Soup

 - butternut squash: Look for a 3 ½ to 4 lb. squash.
+The seeds from the squash will be roasted for extra crunch and flavor.

 - olive oil and seasonings: Salt, pepper, and fresh herbs such as sage, and thyme are the perfect seasoning for butternut squash soup.
 Other seasonings to try are a pinch of nutmeg, cinnamon, cayenne pepper, or rosemary.

-Equipment needed
+Equipment

 (Amazon affiliate links) - Check out my favorite kitchen essentials.

-How to make it
+How to make roasted butternut squash soup

 Line a sheet pan with parchment paper and set aside.
 Preheat your oven to 425°F (218°C).

-Butternut Squash: Cut the butternut squash in half length-wise and scoop out the seeds with a spoon.
+- Cut the butternut squash in half length-wise and scoop out the seeds with a spoon.
+Place the seeds aside in a colander to prepare them for roasting.

-Onion: Peel the onion and cut it into quarters or large pieces.
+- Peel the onion and cut it into quarters or large pieces.

-Garlic: Cut the top portion off of a head of garlic and place it in a piece of foil.
+- Cut the top portion off of a head of garlic and place it in a piece of foil.
 Drizzle with olive oil and sprinkle with salt before wrapping it tightly.
 As it roasts in the oven, the foil will trap the steam and soften the garlic.

-Coat the butternut squash and onions with olive oil and then sprinkle with salt, pepper, chopped sage, and thyme leaves.
+- Coat the butternut squash and onions with olive oil and then sprinkle with salt, pepper, chopped sage, and thyme leaves.
 Arrange the vegetables on the sheet pan.

-Step 2: Roast the vegetables
+Step 2: Roast the seeds

 Step 3: Blend

-Scrape the meat of the butternut squash from the skins and transfer it to a large soup pot.
+- Scrape the meat of the butternut squash from the skins and transfer it to a large soup pot.
 Squeeze the garlic cloves into the pot as well.

-Add the onions and vegetable stock and use an immersion blender to puree the soup right in the pot.
+- Add the onions and vegetable stock and use an immersion blender to puree the soup right in the pot.

 Step 4: Thicken